s10wen/kapow-skeleton/README.md

 **6)** Before you add WordPress as a sub-module, you need to initialize this project as a git repository using `git init`.

-Now you can run `git submodule add -f git://github.com/WordPress/WordPress.git htdocs/wordpress` to add a reference to this sub-module to the repo.
+Now you can run `git submodule add -f git://github.com/WordPress/WordPress.git build/wordpress` to add a reference to this sub-module to the repo.
 With this done, you just need to update your sub-modules in order to clone WordPress into the project using `git submodule update --init --recursive`.

-Once WordPress has been cloned, navigate to `htdocs` and rename `local-config-sample.php` to `local-config.php`.
+Once WordPress has been cloned, navigate to `build` and rename `local-config-sample.php` to `local-config.php`.
 This contains your local database connection settings for Vagrant and overrides `wp-config.php`.

 **7)** Run `vagrant root` followed by `vagrant up --provision`.
 It is important that you complete step #6 before you provision Vagrant! :)